-A 27-year-old based on Vancouver Island, Canada, I grew up in rural North Yorkshire, England, with a love of writing and a zest for the outdoors and an active lifestyle.
+A 28-year-old based on Vancouver Island, Canada, I grew up in rural North Yorkshire, England, with a love of writing and a zest for the outdoors and an active lifestyle.
 I embarked on my first experience of solo travel aged 19 and went on to become an adventure enthusiast in the summer months between my university studies.
-A necessary form of education, my travel experiences have given me a valuable insight into global trends in human behaviour and interaction.
-They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital, materialistic, and polluted world.
+A valuable form of learning, my travel experiences have given me an insight into global trends in human behaviour and interaction.
+They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital and divided world.

-After graduating from King’s College London in 2014 with a BA in History, I spent a few months travelling before giving in to the need to find a job, and it was then that my career in staffing and recruitment began.
-Although studying in London had been a worthwhile experience, the big bustling city life wasn’t for me and I used my vacation days to escape the capital for either the Yorkshire countryside, short trips to Europe, or a reunion with Vancouver Island.
-In late 2016, I left England to pursue my dream of living and working in Canada, and in late 2018 I became a Permanent Resident.
+I graduated from King’s College London in 2014 with a BA in History, and in early 2015 I began my career in Human Resources, specializing in staffing and recruitment.
+Although living in London had been a worthwhile experience, the big bustling city life wasn’t for me and I used my vacation days to escape the capital for either the Yorkshire countryside, short trips to Europe, or a reunion with Vancouver Island.
+In late 2016, I left England to pursue my goal of living and working in Canada, and in late 2018 I became a Permanent Resident.
+I am fortunate to live and work on the traditional territory of the Lekwungen Peoples.

-My posts tend to be retrospective and thematic, allowing me to reflect thoroughly on all aspects of the travel and expat experience.
-I love adventure and photography, but in this blog I hope to offer more than tourist guides and pretty pictures.
+With a personal and professional interest in human behaviour, I love to journal and reflect, and my blog posts tend to be retrospective and thematic in nature.
 For me, travel writing is a chance to discuss sociological lessons learned on the road, in order to stimulate questions and help improve one’s understanding of humanity.
 Here I aim to share intimate observations and stories about my experiences that I hope illustrate how enlightening, inspiring and fulfilling travelling can be.
+Thanks for reading!